The Increasing Complexity of Money due to Cashless Transaction Systems

-In ordinary life, the handling of money is becoming easier and more frequent, whereas financial crimes such as the use of nonexistent accounts and fraudulent transactions are on the rise.
-Many people young and old are acquiring too much consumer debt or becoming victims of financial crimes.
+In everyday life, while financial transactions are becoming easier and more frequent, financial crimes, such as the use of nonexistent accounts and fraudulent transactions, are on the rise.
+Many people, young and old, are acquiring too much consumer debt or becoming victims of financial crimes.

-In 2000, the Financial Council mentioned the need for the financial education of consumers in the finance field.
-In 2002, we requested that the Ministry of Education, Culture, Sports, Science and Technology further promote financial education in the schools.
-The Japanese government and the Bank of Japan designated 2005, when full deposit guarantee was removed, as "Year 1 of Financial Education" and began promoting it.
-In 2007, Japan's Central Council for Financial Services Information issued the "Financial and Economic Education Program–Class to Nurture the Capability of Living in Society" and presented a teaching plan for financial education in elementary, middle and high schools.
+In 2000, Japan's Financial Council pointed out the need for the financial education of consumers, and in 2002 requested that the Ministry of Education, Culture, Sports, Science and Technology further promote financial education in schools.
+The Japanese government and the Bank of Japan designated 2005, when full deposit guarantees were removed, as "Year 1 of Financial Education" and began promoting it.
+In 2007, Japan's Central Council for Financial Services Information released the Financial Education Program:Courses to Develop Societal Life Skills and presented a teaching plan for financial education in elementary, middle, and high schools.
 Continuous efforts have been made ever since to improve financial literacy from a young age, such as including financial and economic education in the curriculum guidelines for a wide range of grade levels.

-A Social Contribution Initiative that Utilizes the Management Resources of Our Core Businesses
+Initiatives to Contribute to Society Utilizing the Management Resources of Our Core Businesses